oluwaseunolusanya/fair-biller/README.md

 8. You can then pull the main to your fork and continue contributing.

 ## Tests
-1. Open 'session-log' file.
+1. Open 'session.log' file.
 2. Add more entries to the content.
 For example,
    - 15:03:37 ADE End
    - 15:04:05 ALICE99 End
    - 15:44:23 SEUN End
    - 16:04:41 CHARLIE Start
 3. Save and close the file
-4. Type 'python2.7 fair-biller.py session-log' at the terminal.
+4. Type 'python2.7 fair-biller.py session.log' at the terminal.

 ## Questions
 Please engage with me on https://github.com/https://github.com/oluwaseunolusanya if you have questions about the project.
 You can also reach me at oluwaseun_olusanya@yahoo.com.